nandy47/nandy47.github.io/index.md

 ## Analysis Projects

 1. [Measuring Freedom](https://sagnikdas1.medium.com/measuring-freedom-87cfdf39bb0c) | Dec 29,2020 \
-This was a project to attempt to quanitfy that puts a mathematical number behind how free a player’s role truly is.
+This was a project to attempt to put a mathematical number behind how free a player’s role truly is.

 2. [Scraped Understat Data and made it open source for the analytics community](https://sagnikdas1.medium.com/glossary-3b3e67515375) \
 <em>This was done only after obtaining permission through email via Understat.
 If anybody involved with Understat or their data providers have issues with the release of this data, reach out to me on Twitter by tagging or DMing me, and I will take it down.</em>